-Most people want their homes and businesses to stay warm in winter and cool in summer and generally, the best way to achieve this is with insulation.
-A building without sufficient insulation could struggle to retain warmth, be expensive to heat and waste energy, such as gas.
+Most people want their homes and businesses to stay warm in winter and cool in summer; generally, the best way to achieve this is with insulation.
+A building without sufficient insulation could struggle to retain warmth, be expensive to heat and waste all-important energy, such as gas.
 This is why you must meet the minimum energy efficiency requirements as laid out by Building Regulations.
-But why is it so crucial that buildings have insulation?
-Below, you can find out exactly how insulation works and why our homes and commercial premises need it.
+But how does insulation work?
+Why do houses need insulation?
+Below, you can find out exactly what insulation is used for and why our homes and commercial premises need it.

 This is where insulation comes in.
-Insulation contains small pockets in which air can become trapped.
-When this happens, it is much harder for heat to escape as it cannot break through these air pockets.
-This means that the heat is forced to stay inside a building and results in the insulation acting as a kind of barrier.
+Insulation contains small pockets in which air can be trapped.
+When this happens, it is much harder for heat to escape as it can’t break through these air pockets.
+This means that the heat is forced to stay inside a building which results in the insulation acting as a kind of barrier.
 So why does insulating your house reduce energy bills?
 Well, without this barrier, your boiler would need to work harder to replace the escaping heat, meaning it could use a lot more energy than a home that has good insulation – in turn, cutting down costs on your bills.

 It’s important to have a combination of cavity wall and loft insulation, while also making sure that windows are sealed and double glazed to properly contain the heat.
 In a large commercial space, such as an office, there may be more avenues for heat to escape, resulting in a less efficient building.